-Their aluminium foils are some of the cheapest currently available on the market.
-The Mono is also an all-in-one concept with a smart modular foil system: you can easily switch the mast, wing or fuselage to adapt to changing weather conditions, to upgrade your foil, or to transform the foil into a kitefoil or a SUP-foil.
+It’s an all-in-one concept with a smart modular foil system: you can easily switch the mast, wing, or fuselage to adapt to changing weather conditions, to upgrade your foil, or to transform the foil into a kitefoil or a SUP-foil.

-We have tried the Mantafoils Mono aluminium windfoil with 2 front wings (770 cm2 and 1200 cm2) and 2 backwings (180 cm2 and 260 cm2), and tested the modularity of the kit.
+We have tried the Mantafoils Mono aluminum windfoil with 2 front wings (770 cm2 and 1200 cm2) and 2 back wings (180 cm2 and 260 cm2), and tested the modularity of the kit.

 The first impression is immediately a positive one.